 - To initiate and monitor appropriate environmental projects.

-Through monitoring work done by BirdLife South Africa's on-site manager, Robin Colyn, and by his predecessor, David Maphisa, as well as various citizen scientist initiatives, over 306 bird species have been recorded at Ingula.
-These include two Critically Endangered species, the Wattled Crane and White-winged Flufftail, as well as the elusive and Endangered Rudd's Lark.
+Through monitoring work done by BirdLife South Africa's on-site manager, Carina Coetzer, and her predecessors Robin Colyn and David Maphisa, as well as various citizen scientist initiatives, over 330 bird species have been recorded at Ingula.
+These include four Critically Endangered species, the White-winged Flufftail, Wattled Crane, White-backed Vulture, and Bearded Vulture, as well as the elusive and Endangered Rudd's Lark.
 A number of threatened bird species have also been observed on site, including the Southern Bald Ibis, Grey Crowned Crane, Blue Crane, Cape Vulture, Secretarybird and White-bellied Korhaan.
-With the exception of the White-winged Flufftail, breeding records exist on site for all the above-mentioned species.
-Through David's participation in national atlasing projects, a very impressive list of reptiles, butterflies and plants also now exist for Ingula.
+Breeding records exist on site or in the near vicinity for most of the above-mentioned species, with the exception of the White-winged Flufftail and White-backed Vulture.
+Through David's participation in national atlassing projects, a very impressive list of reptiles, butterflies and plants also now exist for Ingula.

 The upper Bedford wetlands are protected on the Ingula property as an Important Bird and Biodiversity Area (IBA), Bedford/Chatsworth IBA 043 (Marnewick et al, 2015), providing ideal habitat for the White-winged Flufftail, with annual surveys undertaken to monitor the species’ presence.
 A management plan that allows Eskom to follow best practice principles in preventing collisions and electrocutions is being developed and the powerlines within and around the Ingula site are surveyed on a quarterly basis to assess for collision and electrocution mortalities.
 All powerline related mortalities are kept in a central database and submitted to the Wildlife Energy Programme – Endangered Wildlife Trust (WEP-EWT).
 All lines within the property have been fitted with bird guard devices.